poojithamedireddy/12279834-COIT20261-202T1-/week-2.md

   - Can handle increased traffic without issues

 ### Overall Conclusion
+- The network is correctly configured within a single subnet
+- The switch enables communication between all hosts
+- Proper IP addressing ensures successful connectivity
 - Ping is used to test network connectivity
 - Successful replies indicate a working network
 - Packet loss indicates network problems